The primary campus of the university is located within the Alta Bates Summit Medical Center campus in Oakland.

-Usage of the barbecue grill must be approved by Facilities Department (ext.
-1505).
+Use of the barbecue grill must be approved by the Facilties Department (x1505).

 Student Fitness Room

 Located in the Peralta Pavillion Green Space, adjacent to the Peralta Pavillion, the student gym is available 24-hours each day.
 An SMU ID badge is required for access to the gym.
-This area is unsupervised; students are invited to use the equipment at their own risk.
+As this area is unsupervised, students are invited to use the equipment at their own risk.
 The University cannot assume liability for injuries incurred from use of the equipment.

-Students using the kitchen in the Health Education Center and Peralta Pavilion Student Lounge should make sure that all appliances are turned off, dishes and utensils washed and put away, and the area cleaned before leaving.
+After using the kitchen in the Health Education Center and the Peralta Pavillion Student Lounge, students should make sure that all appliances are turned off, dishes and utensils are washed and put away, and the area is clean.
 Personal items in the refrigerator should be marked with the owner’s name and date.

 Lost and Found

 Lost and found services are available at the ABSMC Security Department, HEC Front Office, and Facilities Department.

 Sacramento Regional Learning Center (SRLC) is located at 2710 N. Gateway Oaks Drive, 3rd Floor.
 Suite 360 houses the Managing Director, administrative offices, administrative assistants, two large classrooms, student lounge, and study area/library with part-time librarian.
 Also in this area are a small classroom/Tandberg® System, computer lab, and clinical/simulation lab.
-Suite 340 includes faculty offices, Admission & Student Services Counselor and administrative assistant.
+Suite 340 houses the Admission and Student Services Counselor, faculty offices, and an administrative assistant.

-San Francisco Peninsula Learning Center (ABSN) located at 1720 South Amphlett Boulevard, at this location includes Faculty/Staff offices, 2 large wireless classrooms one includes Tandberg capability, 12-bed skills lab, student computer lab along with small library and part-time library, break room, conference room and Traveling offices spaces for Student Services such as; Financial Aid, Registrar, Student Accounts, and Admission Counselors.
+San Francisco Peninsula Learning Center (SFPLC) is located at 1720 Amphlett Boulevard.
+This location houses the Managing Director, faculty and staff offices, three large wireless classrooms (one of which has Tandberg® capability), a 12-bed skills lab, a student computer lab with a small library and part-time librarian, break room, conference room, and traveling office spaces for student services such as Financial Aid, Registrar, Student Accounts, and Admission Counselors.